How To Save For College Before Your Child Is Born

 Ohio’s 529 Plan Can Be Used Nationwide

 And don’t worry; you don’t need to know where your baby will want to go to college when you’re using Ohio’s 529 College Savings Plan.
-CollegeAdvantage 529 account can be used at any two-year, four-year, graduate or technical schools nationwide (even some overseas) that accepts federal financial aid.
+CollegeAdvantage 529 account can be used at any two-year or technical college, four-year college or university, trade or vocational school, apprenticeships, or certificate program nationwide that accepts federal financial aid.